 Bron Breakker and Real Winners and Losers of WWE Backlash 2026 Match Card

-In the aftermath of WrestleMania 42, WWE Backlash delivered big action in the Benchmark International Arena in Tampa, Florida.
+In the aftermath of WrestleMania 42, WWE Backlash delivered big action at the Benchmark International Arena in Tampa, Florida.

-Bron Breakker took advantage of interference from The Vision to hit a trio of Spears to defeat Seth Rollins.
-Trick Williams successfully took down Sami Zayn again.
+Bron Breakker took advantage of interference from The Vision to hit a trio of Spears to defeat Seth Rollins, while Trick Williams successfully took down Sami Zayn again.

-Danhausen found assistance in a mini clone to take down The Miz and Kit Wilson.
+Danhausen found assistance from a mini-clone to take down The Miz and Kit Wilson.
 Iyo Sky managed to put Asuka behind her.
-Roman Reigns defended successfully against a dangerous Jacob Fatu.
+Roman Reigns successfully defended his title against a dangerous Jacob Fatu.

-These were the real winners and losers of a night that pushed WWE forward past 'Mania and into the spring.
+These were the real winners and losers of a night when WWE pushed forward past 'Mania and into the summer.

 Winner: Bron Breakker